 The vice president for enrollment management and integrated marketing/associate provost for enrollment oversees the Offices of Admissions, Enrollment Services, and Communications and Creative Services.
 He also chairs the Enrollment Management Implementation Team (EMIT) and the Marketing and Communications Advisory Team.
 Reporting to Enrollment Services are the Offices of the Registrar and Student Financial Services (financial aid and student accounts), which are located together on the first floor of the Student Services Building.

 The primary purpose of the Office of Institutional Advancement is to enhance relationships with alumni, parents, friends, faculty, staff, and community partners and to promote philanthropic participation aligned with the college’s strategic plan.
 Under the leadership of the vice president for institutional advancement, the office consists of professional development officers and support personnel whose mission is to connect all who desire to be a part of the Purchase College community with opportunities to volunteer, support, and partner.
 The Office of Institutional Advancement provides centralized advancement support for all areas of campus, including the Performing Arts Center and the Neuberger Museum of Art.

 Finance, Administration, and Operations

-The Office of the Chief Financial Officer and Vice President for Operations is responsible for the college’s finances and administration, including the Departments of Budget, Accounting, Purchasing, Accounts Payable, Internal Control, Human Resources, Payroll, Mailroom, and Central Stores; and the college’s physical plant operations, including the Departments of Capital Facilities Planning and Facilities Management.
+The Office of the Chief Financial Officer and Vice President for Operations is responsible for the college’s finances and administration, including the following departments and offices: business affairs and compliance; budget, accounting, and internal control; finance for campus foundations; human resources and payroll; purchasing, accounts payable, mailroom, and central stores; and the college’s physical plant operations, including capital facilities planning and facilities management.